Exchanging Sex for Affection is a Dangerous Trade

-This is because we forget about our own well-being, our happiness, because our self-love depends on other people who disappoint us, deceive us, and cause us a lot of frustration.
+This is because we forget about our own well-being and happiness because our self-love depends on other people who disappoint us, deceive us, and frustrate us.

 This happens because no one but ourselves can give us the things that we need.
 People will never meet all of our needs.

-Also, blindly believing that love is what we are feeling when in reality it’s necessity, is one of the worst things we can do to ourselves.
+Also, blindly believing that love is what we’re feeling, when in reality it’s necessity, is one of the worst things we can do to ourselves.

-We are not being honest, we are fooling ourselves, and we know it, we just don’t want to see it.
+We’re not being honest and are fooling ourselves.
+We know it but we just don’t want to see it.
 Our fears can control us far more than any truth.

 A dangerous trade

 Exchanging sex for affection is a dangerous trade because it affects our well-being.
-It causes us to suffer, hurt, and a series of other consequences that can lead to anxiety and depression.
+It makes us suffer and can even lead to anxiety and depression.

-We don’t have to exchange anything because we don’t need anything that we cannot get on our own.
+We don’t have to exchange anything because we don’t need anything that we can’t get on our own.

-Stop believing that other people are the ones who will fix the things that happen to us, and start doing it for ourselves.
+This is why we need to stop believing that other people are the ones who’ll fix the things that happen to us and why we need to start doing it for ourselves.